benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 #### What motivated you to get started with your cause?

-During 2016 saw a lot of political upheaval and unrest - Brexit, Aleppo, Jo Cox's stabbing and the presidential campaign in the United States, which of course resulted in Trump's election.
+During 2016 we saw a lot of political upheaval and unrest - Brexit, Aleppo, Jo Cox's stabbing and the presidential campaign in the United States, which of course resulted in Trump's election.

-The latter - for me - was the straw that broke the camel's back, THE turning point where I felt that I could continue to be a passive bystander as the political landscape around me turns a direction that doesn't sit particularly well OR take an active role in shaping the landscape and try to make a positive difference.
+The latter - for me - was the straw that broke the camel's back, THE turning point where I felt that I could continue to be a passive bystander as the political landscape around me turned in a direction that didn't sit particularly well OR take an active role in shaping the landscape and try to make a positive difference.

 When Trump got elected I was incredibly upset.
 Then I heard about a Women's March being organised in Washington DC.
-It gave me such hope and made me think: How about if we get something off the ground here in the UK, march in solidarity with those marching in the USA whilst also raising awareness and inspiring people to take an interest in politics again.
+It gave me such hope and made me think: What  if we get something off the ground here in the UK, march in solidarity with those marching in the USA whilst also raising awareness and inspiring people to take an interest in politics again.

 I hit the internet and within hours found a handful of other UK-based women - none of us with any political affiliation or experience - and started the grassroots movement which was to become The Women's March on London.
 We got more than 100,000 people to march in the streets of London, which exceeded our wildest dreams!

 #### What did it take to get your cause off the ground?

-As noted already, we found each other via the internet - facebook to be exact.
+As noted already, we found each other via the internet - Facebook to be exact.
 Setting up the page really was quick and easy, but everything thereafter was a labour of love.
 I mean we were strangers to one another with just one common goal, to march on the 21st of January.

 It took a lot of discussion and time to work out roles and to overcome our differences.
 What became very clear from the outset however was how committed we all were in making the march happen and giving human rights, women's rights, solidarity and equality the platform they deserved.

-That really allowed us to pull through.
+That really allowed us to pull through the setbacks we experienced along the way.
 That and 10 weeks of sleepless nights as we needed to learn about getting permits, finding speakers for our rally, liaising with the press and promoting the event via social media in such a way that it would have a wide enough reach to name but a few of the things we had to do to make the event a success.

-From our humble beginnings in snowballed into a massive movement that is still going!
+From our humble beginnings it snowballed into a massive movement that continues to have momentum and can still be felt today!

 <iframe src="https://player.vimeo.com/video/201293568?byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>